 The City of Tuscaloosa is located approximately 60 miles southwest of Birmingham.
 It lies on the fall line of the Black Warrior River approximately 193 miles upriver from the river's confluence with the Tombigbee River at Demopolis.
 Because of its location on the boundary between the Appalachian Highland and the Gulf Coastal Plain, the geography of the area around Tuscaloosa is diverse, varying from heavily forested hills to the northeast to a low-lying, marshy plain to the southwest.

-The City of Tuscaloosa is affected by several natural events; however the most frequent are flooding and wind events (including Hurricanes).
-Flash flooding resulting from rising creeks / rivers during a storm event and localized flooding due to storm events that exceed drainage system capacity or obstructions/blockages of drainage systems.
+The City of Tuscaloosa is affected by several natural events, but the most frequent are flooding and wind events, including hurricanes.
+Flash flooding results from rising creeks and rivers during a storm event and localized flooding due to storm events that exceed drainage system capacity or obstruct drainage systems.
 According to the National Oceanographic and Atmospheric Administration (NOAA), the normal rainfall for the City of Tuscaloosa is approximately 52.6 inches per year.
 This average rain fall amount is spread out over the course of a year and varies from event to event.